.

 - Using Minecraft: learning the words for the passwords, finding a world, choosing an item and using the laptop keyboard.

-- Chaos tag and other running games.
+- Marco Polo, Chaos tag, Capture the Flag and other running games.

 - Variations of ball games, climbing, skipping, running, jumping.

-- Yoga sessions.
+- Gymnastics challenges and Yoga sessions.

 - Dance choreography and creating dance shows.

-- Balance challenges.
+- Twister games and Balance challenges.

 - Obstacle courses and hurdling races.